top of page

 Criminal Justice: This deterministic thinking could certainly impact criminal justice policy.
 Clear punishment guidelines may make sense to discourage people from choosing a criminal action.
 However, a determinist suggests the individual had little choice based on their priors, thus a regime of rehabilitation and training makes good sense.
 So, if we “lock ‘em up” without rehabilitation, we are only reinforcing the priors creating the criminal predisposition in the first place.
 When unrehabilitated criminals are released from prison, we should expect nothing else than recidivism.

 Systemic bias in banking data: Deterministic thinking also impacts credit policy and how we think about assessing people’s credit.
 Traditionally, the FICO score assesses a credit applicant’s ability to repay a loan in the future.
 This is accomplished by evaluating the credit applicant’s past payment behavior.
 At its core, usage of the score assumes a one-way causality arrow.
-That one’s past payment behavior will CAUSE their future loan performance.
-However, the determinists argue, with good effect, that people’s past data and performance was CAUSED by a lack of opportunity and their priors.
+That one’s past payment behavior will affect one's future loan performance.
+However, the determinists argue, with good effect, that people’s past data and performance were CAUSED by a lack of opportunity and their priors.
 Thus, to the determinist, the causality arrow is reversed.
-Ones lack of opportunity CAUSES poor payment behavior.
+One's lack of opportunity CAUSES poor payment behavior.
 The systemic bias in the data used for the FICO score is a result of using a subset of banking data only representing that lack of opportunity.
 A broader source of data, including data traditionally outside the banking system, like utility payments or rent payments, will create a more fulsome picture and help correct systemic bias found in the bank-only data.

 These are relevant “so what do we do about it?” questions and suggestions.
 There are certainly many more.
 These are for policymakers to debate.
 Naturally, there are different perspectives, usually divided into political party camps and other organizations attempting to affect change.
 The implications of what to do about it are beyond the scope of this article.